sydasif/python-book/docs/source/01_introduction/03_syntax.md

 Five is greater than two!
 ```

-You have to use the same number of spaces or tab in the same block of code, otherwise, Python will give you an error.
+You have to use the same number of spaces or tabs in the same block of code, otherwise, Python will give you an error.

 ```py
 # Indentation error